-The responsibility for adhering to the law and rules on conflict of interest and outside activities rests with the individual faculty or staff member.
-Full disclosure and discussion of all potential and actual conflicts make possible the addressing of the issues involved and prevent problems arising for both the faculty or staff member and the College in the future.
-The review and oversight responsibility rests with the Department Chairperson and the Dean or another unit in which the faculty or staff member is employed.
-An employee must provide sufficient information to those with the review and oversight responsibility to enable them to make an informed decision concerning the allowance of the outside activity or financial interest.
-The deans and directors will in turn, report to the Vice President, Academic Affairs.
+The responsibility for adhering to the law and rules on conflict of interest and outside activities rests with the individual College employee.
+Full disclosure and discussion of all potential and actual conflicts make possible the addressing of the issues involved and prevent problems arising for both the College employee and the College in the future.
+The review and oversight responsibility rests with the head of the Department and the Dean or another unit in which the College employee is employed.
+A College employee must provide sufficient information to those with the review and oversight responsibility to enable them to make an informed decision concerning the allowance of the outside activity or financial interest.
+In the case of faculty, the deans and directors will in turn, report to the Vice President, Academic Affairs.
+In the case of staff, the department head will in turn report to the Chief HR Officer.